-Martha Wasserbauer, MS, RDN, CDN, CNSC, Assistant Professor, received a Bachelor of Science in Biology from St. Lawrence University, a Master of Science in Nutrition Science from Syracuse University, and completed her dietetic internship at Cornell University.
+Martha Wasserbauer, MS, RDN, CDN, CNSC, Didactic Program in Dietetics Director and Assistant Professor, received a Bachelor of Science in Biology from St. Lawrence University, a Master of Science in Nutrition Science from Syracuse University, and completed her dietetic internship at Cornell University.
 She began her career in outpatient pediatrics at Mountain View Pediatrics in Plattsburgh, NY where she developed a pilot nutrition program, and provided nutrition and breastfeeding counseling to families and children.
 Martha then transitioned to clinical nutrition at St. Peter's Hospital in Albany, NY and became a Certified Nutrition Support Clinician.
-Her unit coverage included the cardiac ICU and step down, NICU, and outpatient nutrition.
+Her unit coverage included the cardiac ICU and step down, NICU, and outpatient nutrition office and she was responsible for training and mentoring her colleagues in parenteral nutrition.
 Her primary research interests include molecular nutrition, biochemistry and nutrition support.
-Martha has held leadership positions with the Hudson Valley Academy of Nutrition and Dietetics and currently serves as the President for 2022-2023.
-She teaches Nutrition Science SCI 120, Nutrition Counseling Across the Lifespan NTR 407, Nutrition Metabolism 1: Macronutrients NTR 401, Nutrition Metabolism 2: Micronutrients NTR 403, and Nutrition Support NTR 563. wassem2@sage.edu
+Martha has held leadership positions with the Hudson Valley Academy of Nutrition and Dietetics and serves as the President for 2023-2024.
+She teaches Nutrition Metabolism I (NTR 401/501), Nutrition Metabolism II (NTR 403/503), Medical Nutrition Therapy I (NTR 404/504), Medical Nutrition Therapy II (NTR 417/517), Nutrition Support (NTR 563), and Nutrition Science (SCI 120). wassem2@sage.edu

 Laura A. McClure, MSPH, CTR, Assistant Professor, received a Bachelor of Science degree in Biology (College of William and Mary) and a Master of Science in Public Health in Public Nutrition (Emory University).
 Laura began her career in the field of cancer surveillance at the Cancer Prevention Institute of California where she worked as an epidemiologist.
 There she used cancer registry data to monitor trends in cancer incidence and mortality.
 She then worked for 13 years at the University of Miami Miller School of Medicine in the Public Health Sciences Department where she served as Research Support Manager on a variety of chronic disease studies.
 In this role, she was responsible for supporting all aspects of a large number of locally and federally-funded research studies in the areas of cancer, smoking cessation, occupational health, sensory impairment, and mindfulness.
 She also guided students of the Master of Public Health program in applying research methods to their thesis topics and to work on studies conducted by department faculty.
-Laura teaches Directed Research I and II (NTR 690/691). mcclul2@sage.edu
+Laura teaches Directed Research I and II (NTR 690/691),